All Episodes

 Now we have another bunch of Democrats just had their fundraising files broken into.

-The FBI is now investigating, according to the Hill, a hack of the Democratic Congressional Campaign Committee that may be related to the cyber attack earlier this year of the DNC, according to Reuters, the cyber intrusion of the DCCC, the fundraising arm for the House Democrats may have intended to get information on donors according to sources, but that's yet another leak.
+The FBI is now investigating, according to The Hill, a hack of the Democratic Congressional Campaign Committee that may be related to the cyber attack earlier this year of the DNC, according to Reuters.

 We have a new GDP report out today that totally undermines Hillary's claims in the convention.

-Commerce department reports that gross domestic product is not in sync with the lies we were told by Obama and Hillary in this convention, claiming that the American people have enjoyed real economic progress under Obama.
+Commerce Department reports that gross domestic product is not in sync with the lies we were told by Obama and Hillary in this convention, claiming that the American people have enjoyed real economic progress under Obama.

-New report showing the economy only grew 1.2% in the second quarter.
+Very grim news that was out this morning, new report showing the economy only grew 1.2% in the second quarter.

 You know, he will be Obama the first president, not only to accumulate as much debt as every other president before him combined, as I often tell you, but also the first president never to get a single year at 3% growth in GDP.

-That means that jobs aren't available.
+That means that jobs are unavailable.

-That means the economy is is anemic at best, probably teetering on the brink of yet another recession.
+That means the economy is anemic at best, probably teetering on the brink of yet another recession.

-In other words, the there's no recovery.
+In other words, there's no recovery.

 That's why so many people remain out of the labor force.